-I've spent 25 years designing products that people actually use.
+I've spent 27 years designing products that people actually use.
 Now I'm building my own.

 I'm a UX leader turned product builder.
 I've led design at Fortune 500s and startups alike.
 My teams have shipped products used by millions.
 Now I'm channeling that experience into tools for designers and builders.

-Currently shipping:
+Currently building:

 Previous stops include Microsoft, Indeed, and Anaconda, plus a handful of startups at various stages.
 I've built UX orgs from scratch, fixed broken ones, and helped companies finally understand why design matters to their bottom line.